clocklimited/DevGuides/source/content/pages/html/overview.md

 Use the HTML5 doctype in all new projects.
 Within the `<head>` of the document, define the character-set as UTF-8, and we use meta tags to define accurate page titles, descriptions and keywords.

-After the metatags, include relevant stylesheets, leaving any JavaScript to be included later on, before the closing body tag.
+After the meta tags, include relevant stylesheets, leaving any JavaScript to be included later on, before the closing body tag.
 Tracking and Polyfill JS files are sometimes required in the head.

 Add a retina-ready favicon<sup><a class="reference-link" href="#ref-retina-favicon"></a></sup> and simple mobile-friendly information / icons.